 If you see no difference after a month, you might not be working the correct muscle group.
-Try the 4 strategies for identifying the correct muscles listed above again or consult with your doctor for assistance.
+Try the strategies we learned above for identifying the correct muscles listed above again or consult with your doctor for assistance.
 Don’t be embarrassed to ask for assistance.

 These exercises are commonly used for men and women who suffer from urinary incontinence, so doctors are very familiar with helping patients locate them and helping them learn how to exercise them.

-Other Daily Exercises to Boost Your Sexual Stamina
+Other Exercises and Techniques to Boost Your Sexual Stamina

 Just as you can’t expect to run a marathon without training your body and mind properly, you can’t have great sex if you’re not taking good care of your overall wellbeing.

 Part of this can start with simple exercises, just like the Kegels you learned in the previous section.

 Below are some other fantastic, minimal effort exercises that you can do every day that will make a big difference in your sexual performance and experiences and help you to last longer in bed.